 In this article, we will uncover the truth of whether or not can a dog trainer help with aggression!

-A dog trainer with knowledge of canine behavior, counter conditioning, and a clear understanding of a dog’s aggression triggers can help with dog aggression.
+Yes, a dog trainer with knowledge of canine behavior, counter conditioning, and a clear understanding of a dog’s aggression triggers can help with dog aggression as long as the owner stays consistent.

 The first phase of training a dog not to be aggressive is to understand why your dog is behaving aggressively in the first place!